 The needy humans who have been covered in putrilage, afflicted by poison and disease, and simply awaited death are attacking those who have gone astray in the valley in order to offer souls to the woman who loved them.

-You’re messing around, aren’t you, making a fool of me?
-Go become that woman’s offering.
+You gotta be kidding, making a fool of me?
+Go become that woman’s offering!

 Indeed, Astraea does free them, not just from their suffering but from “thoughts that bring pain” as the Dirty Colossus Archstone’s original text words it.
 Recall that the soul is the source of thought.
 Without it, one is a living husk that acts only on base instinct without any awareness or personality.
 For all intents and purposes, what makes you you is dead.
 In other words, the former Sixth Saint is taking the offerers’ souls along with their offerings, turning her worshipers into mindless monsters as reward for their service.
 Her answer to their suffering is to deprive them of any feeling whatsoever, both good and bad.
 She is spiritually lobotomizing them under the guise of relief.
 This is quite clearly Astraea’s intent as Resurrection restores spirits surrounding the caster to their physical bodies, making it a rebuttal to the corrupted former Sixth Saint.
 If life was so hard that the poor there could only wait for death to take them, then why not grant them their wish?
 Astraea has gladly removed the souls of her followers from their bodies in a show of mercy.